tc39/proposal-measure/README.md

 When serializing an Amount that has a unit/currency marker, units are automatically rendered in lowercase and currency always in uppercase.

-Note that, currently, no meaning is specified for units.
-You can use `"ABCDEFG"` as a currency and `"keelogramz"` as a unit.
+Note that, currently, no meaning is specified for currencies or units.
+You can use `"XYZ"` as a currency or `"keelogramz"` as a unit.
+Calling `toLocaleString()` on an Amount with a unit not supported by Intl.NumberFormat will throw an Error.

 ## Related but out-of-scope features